mpekala23/letters-mobile/README.md

 Create a file .env in the project root.
 In that file, add the line

 `MOCK_API_IP = [your IPv4 local IP address]`

-This will make it so that during development your app can successfully connect to the mock API backend.

 #### Starting the Project